dariobrux/Jigsaw/README.md

 It consists of two boards.
 The first on the left is the *jigsaw board* and it contains the jigsaw to complete.
 The second, on the right, is the *spread container*, and it contains all the tiles in a random position.

-> Every tiles are randomly generated, and they match with all the adjacent tiles.
+> Every tile is randomly generated, and they match with all the adjacent tiles.

 You can set as many tiles as you like.